Saba (island): Health and healthcare

+LGBTQ rights

 In Saba (as in Bonaire and Sint Eustatius), marriage is open to same sex and opposite sex couples following the entering in force of a law enabling same-sex couples to marry on 10 October 2012.
 The first same-sex marriage was performed on Saba on 4 December 2012 between a Dutch man and a Venezuelan man, both residing in Aruba, where same-sex marriage is not performed.

 Economy

 Since 2011, the U.S. dollar has been the official currency, replacing the Netherlands Antillean guilder.

 Agriculture

 Agriculture on Saba is primarily livestock and vegetables, especially potatoes.
 Saba lace, also known as "Spanish work", is actually drawn thread work and is still produced on the island.

 Tourism

 The tourism industry now contributes more to the island's economy than any other sector.
 There are about 15,000 visitors each year.
 Saba has a number of inns, hotels, rental cottages and restaurants.
 Saba is known as the "Unspoiled Queen" of the Caribbean.
 Saba is especially known for its ecotourism, having exceptional scuba diving, climbing and hiking.

 The Juancho E. Yrausquin Airport offers flights to and from the nearby islands of St. Maarten and Sint Eustatius.
 There is also a ferry service from St. Maarten; the ferry boats "Dawn II ~ The Saba Ferry" and "The Edge" both travel to Saba three times a week.
 In addition, there are anchorages for private boats.

 About 150 species of fish have been found in Saba's waters.
-A main draw for divers are the pinnacle dive sites, where magma pushed through the sea floor to create underwater towers of volcanic rock that start at about 300 ft down and rise to about 85 ft beneath the surface.
+A main draw for divers is the pinnacle dive sites, where magma pushed through the sea floor to create underwater towers of volcanic rock that start at about 300 ft down and rise to about 85 ft beneath the surface.
 The waters around Saba were designated as the Saba National Marine Park in 1987, and are subject to government regulation to preserve the coral reefs and other marine life.
 Since 1991 the Saba Conservation Foundation has operated a hyperbaric chamber in case of diving emergencies.